Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 The generator will make requests to the block signer's block signing API, which is protected by the `crosscore-signblock` policy.

-The following command will generate a new access token with access to the `crosscore-signblock` policy:
+Use the [create-token](../reference/corectl.md#create-token) command to generate a new access token with access to the `crosscore-signblock` policy:

 ```
 corectl create-token <token ID> crosscore-signblock